 - 2. "2001 CSO (F)" means that mortality table consisting of the rates of mortality for female lives from the 2001 CSO Mortality Table. - 3.
 "2001 CSO (M)" means that mortality table consisting of the rates of mortality for male lives from the 2001 CSO Mortality Table. - 4.
-"2001 CSO Preferred Class Structure Mortality Table" means mortality tables with separate rates of mortality for super preferred nonsmokers, preferred nonsmokers, residual standard nonsmokers, preferred smokers and residual standard smoker splits of the 2001 CSO Nonsmoker and Smoker Tables, as adopted by the NAIC at the September, 2006 national meeting and published in the NAIC Proceedings (third-quarter 2006).
+"2001 CSO Preferred Class Structure Mortality Table" means mortality tables with separate rates of mortality for super preferred nonsmokers, preferred nonsmokers, residual standard nonsmokers, preferred smokers and residual standard smoker splits of the 2001 CSO Nonsmoker and Smoker Tables, as adopted by the NAIC at the September 2006 national meeting and published in the NAIC Proceedings (third-quarter 2006).
 Unless the context indicates otherwise, the "2001 CSO Preferred Class Structure Mortality Table" includes both the ultimate form of that table and the select and ultimate form of that table.
 It includes both the smoker and nonsmoker mortality tables.
+It includes both the male and female mortality tables and the gender composite mortality tables.
 It also includes both the age-nearest-birthday and age-last-birthday bases of the mortality table.